-Once the FQDN has been validated using this method, HiPKI EV TLS CA MAY also issue EV TLS/SSL Certificates for other FQDNs that end with all the labels of the validated FQDN.
-This method of validation confirms to Section 3.2.2.4.6 of the Baseline Requirements.
+Note: Once the FQDN has been validated using this method, HiPKI EV TLS CA may also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.

 3.2.5.5.
 DNS Change

 Confirming the applicant's control over the requested FQDN by confirming the presence of a Random Value or Request Token in a DNS TXT or CAA record for an Authorization Domain Name or an Authorization Domain Name that is prefixed with a label that begins with an underscore character.